Multiple examples of gzip commands in Linux and Unix.

 - How to Compression the file by deleting the original file

 - Compress the files with keeping the original file

 - Uncompress/decompress the gz file

 Gzip is abbreviated as GUN zip and it is one of the frequent commands used in Linux.

 gzip command is used to compress a file for reducing the size of the file.

-This will save bandwidth if the file is transferring between different systems.
-Moreover, the reduced size depends on the content of the file, if the content is text, it will reduce 60% and for the image, it should be 80%.
+This will save bandwidth if the file is transferred between different systems.
+Moreover, the reduced size depends on the content of the file, if the content is text, it will reduce by 60% and for the image, it should be 80%.

 if we want to copy multiple files, the files should be compressed, so that the bandwidth of the file is reduced.